Axel Kacou

-Axel Zihiri Kacou (born 1 August 1995) is an Ivorian footballer who plays as a goalkeeper for Sporting Club Lyon.
+Axel Zihiri Kacou (born 1 August 1995) is a professional footballer who plays as a goalkeeper for Championnat National 2 club Lyon La Duchère.
+Born in France, he represented both France and Ivory Coast at youth international level.

 Club career

 As a youth, Kacou trained at Clairefontaine, before joining Saint-Étienne.

 In January 2016, Kacou joined Thonon Évian F.C. from Saint-Étienne, having agreed a 2 1/2-year contract.

 In August 2016, he moved to Tours FC on a two-year deal.

 In June 2019, he signed a two-year deal with Lyon-Duchère.
 Lyon-Duchère rebranded as Sporting Club Lyon in June 2020.

 International career

-Kacou was born in France to parents of Ivorian descent.
+Kacou was born in France to Ivorian parents.
 He originally represented the France U16s.
 He then switched to the Ivory Coast U23s for the 2015 Toulon Tournament.

-In November 2016, Kacou was first called up to the senior Ivory Coast squad for a 2018 FIFA World Cup qualifiers match against Morocco.
+In October 2014, Kacou was first called up to the senior Ivory Coast squad.
+In November 2016, Kacou was called up to the senior Ivory Coast squad for a 2018 FIFA World Cup qualifiers match against Morocco.
 He was selected by new coach Marc Wilmots in May 2017 for a friendly against the Netherlands and a 2019 Africa Cup of Nations qualifier against Guinea.
 In March 2018, he was again called up for a friendly against Togo.